peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  The format of the string generally consists of:

-  * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if the minus sign, the value is negative.)
+  * An optional plus sign ("+" , U+002B) or minus sign ("-", U + 002D) (if the minus sign, the value is negative.)

   * One or more digits, with a single optional decimal point after the first digit and before the last digit.

   * Optionally, "E"/"e" followed by an optional (positive exponent) or "-" (negative exponent) and followed by one or more digits specifying the exponent.

  The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN" /"-NaN") followed by any number of digits, or signaling NaN ("sNaN" /"-sNaN") followed by any number of digits, all in any combination of upper and lower case.

  All characters mentioned above are the corresponding characters in the Basic Latin range.
-In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
+In particular, the digits must be the basic digits 0 to 9 (U + 0030 to U + 0039).
 The string is not allowed to contain white space characters, including spaces.

            <b>Parameters:</b>

  * <i>str</i>: A text string, a portion of which represents a number.